 Dragon vs. DRGN¶

-TIME and TIME Application¶
+TIME and TIME Staking¶

 L1 chains pay for Validations from the business node address of their Dragonchain account.
 The balance and transfer history of this address is available in the Dragonchain console Account tab.
 Dragons can be added to this address by purchasing more on the billing page or by transferring DRGN tokens into the account’s funding address to convert DRGN to Dragon.
 The Dragons can then be transferred to the business node address.
 All L1 chains on an account share the same business node address.

 The price per transaction is dictated by applied TIME.
-By applying TIME to an L1 chain, the price paid per transactions can be lowered significantly.
+By applying TIME to an L1 chain, the price paid per transaction can be lowered significantly.
 Higher level validations provide protection against tampering and pin transactions to powerful public blockchains.